JeanMarcMbouma/BbQ.ChatWidgets/docs/widgets/WIDGET_TYPES.md

+﻿This document has been consolidated into the new documentation structure.

+Please refer to `docs/guides/` and `docs/USAGE.md` for widget contracts and examples.
-﻿# Widget Types Overview - Complete Catalog
+# Widget Types Overview - Complete Catalog

 ## All Widget Types (9 Total)